 And the anti-vaccination craze isn't harmless: A 2014 outbreak of measles in California, for instance, can be directly sourced to a single unvaccinated, infected 11-year-old's visit to a theme park, where she infected other unvaccinated children.
 Over the next year, 188 cases of measles in 24 states were reported in the U.S. — not all of them stemmed from this one California case, but many did.
 The point being, the rates for measles vaccination in the U.S. are now as low as 50 to 86 percent, with 96 to 99 percent being the target to reach "herd immunity."
 If enough people are foregoing vaccinations for diseases that were once largely dormant, like measles, they can pop back up and spread among the community through unvaccinated individuals.

-In the face of this nonsense, a new study estimates exactly how many cases and resulting deaths from some once-common diseases were prevented by a single vaccine breakthrough.
+In the face of this nonsense, a 2017 study published in the AIMS Public Health journal estimates exactly how many cases and resulting deaths from some once-common diseases were prevented by a single vaccine breakthrough.
 In 1962, researchers developed a human cell strain named WI-38 that allowed human vaccinations to be made for polio, measles, mumps, rubella, varicella, adenovirus, rabies and hepatitis A. According to the study's analysis, WI-38 prevented about 4.5 billion cases of disease and 10 million deaths worldwide between 1963 and 2015.
 In the U.S. alone, almost 200 million cases were prevented, sparing an estimated 450,000 lives.

 The need for the human cell strain WI-38 stemmed from the fact that all vaccines before it were grown in monkey cells, a practice that carried with it the added risk of contamination by monkey viruses.
 Rather than chance that particular medical-disaster-film scenario, vaccine production was shut down until a human strain could be developed.
 The big discovery was made by Leonard Hayflick of the University of California, San Francisco, and swiftly applied through worldwide vaccination programs.